1994 Polish local elections: Summary

-The elections were held on 19 June 1994, and were largely ignored by the popular population.
+The elections were held on 19 June 1994, and were largely ignored by the general population.
 The election was dominated by local electoral committees representing local interests, with names such as "Citizens of ...", "For the Common Good Inter-Parish Agreement", "Firefighters", "Allotmentists", "Co-operative Committee".
 Parties such as SLD, UP, PSL and UW ran under their own names.
 Andrzej Piasecki wrote that most committees contained candidates with centre-right political views.
 In cities of 40,000 or more, there were 761 electoral lists and 39,839 candides in total, contesting for 5337 seats.
 In other gminas there were 142,061 candidates contesting 46,569 seats.

 The National Electoral Commission (PKW) caused controversy by presenting the results in a complicated way, without stating how many seats each political party and electoral committee had won.
 The authorities of the commission claimed that this was beyond the purpose of the PKW.
 This forced political scientists to estimate the results based on the polls as well as the internal estimates of the political parties.
 The press considered the Democratic Left Alliance and the Polish People's Party the winners of the local elections, while the results of parties such as the Labour Union and right-wing coalitions fell below expectations.
 This was confirmed by the estimates of Polish political scientist Dominik Sieklucki, who calculated that the SLD had won 27% of council seats, while the PSL won 18%.

 Coalitions were the most characteristic element of these local elections.
 Parties formed extensive, highly diverse alliances, both with other parties aspiring to participate in national politics and with local groupings.
 This made it difficult to estimate who won the 1994 elections.
 In a CBOS survey conducted after the elections on a representative sample of councillors, 8% of councillors admitted to having been elected on the recommendation of PSL, SLD/SdRP - 6%, UW - 2%, NSZZ ‘Solidarność’ - 2%, KKW ‘Ojczyzna’ - 3%.